 Hungarian consumers' careful attitude to GE products has been under pressure from anti-technology campaigns for years.
 The press often publishes negative opinions about GE ingredients in food and feed.
-At the same time, the number of pro-biotech publications and outreach activities is increasing.
-Consumers' choices and attitudes are mostly influenced by price sensitivity, their awareness of new technologies and products, and the availability of substitute goods.
+At the same time, consumers' choices and attitudes are mostly influenced by price sensitivity, the availability of substitute goods, and - to a lesser extent - by their awareness of new technologies and products.